SixArm/assertables-rust-crate/help/faq/index.md

 ## What's an example of a result return?

-Suppose you want to  assert that a text file is not an empty string, during your live production runtime, then trace the result without any panic.
+Suppose you also want to assert during production, without a panic, then trace the result.

 Assertables: